afsalthaj/demo-golem-1.0/README.md

 1. Start with a use-case of Golem
 2. Explain why we need a HTTP API over the worker's functions
 3. Explain the functions that are exposed by the existing component (video_distribution_analytics.wasm)
 4. Explain the different possibilities of Rib script by adding routes one by one.
-This will include looking up from request details, and the explanation of Rib itself.
+   * This will include looking up from request details, and the explanation of Rib itself.
+   * Explain how Worker-Gateway, with Rib, allow us to respond with a useful Http Response for different types of function results.
-5. Try all the APIs.
+5. Finally, try all the APIs, showing every route added actually works!

 ### Usecase: Video Distribution using Golem